Protesters clash in Portland after opposing gatherings - NewsBreak

 Protesters clash in Portland after opposing gatherings

-PORTLAND, Ore.
-(AP) — Opposing rallies that drew hundreds of people in Portland, Oregon, sparked clashes on Sunday.
+Opposing rallies that drew hundreds of people in Portland Oregon, sparked clashes on Sunday.

 The two groups had gathered in different parts of the city after a far-right group changed the location of its event.